plans-coding/iib-demo/README.md

 # IIB Demo
-**Not all functions works correctly due to static conversion**
+**Not all functions works correctly due to static conversion (converted from PHP to HTML)**

-Repository storing static files (converted from PHP to HTML for demo purposes) for https://demo.bewegung.app/
+Repository storing static files for https://demo.bewegung.app/

 See main repository if you are looking for files for running the app https://github.com/plans-coding/immer-in-bewegung/tree/main